On Hop-Constrained Steiner Trees in Tree-Like Metrics: Introduction

-We are given a finite metric space $(V,\dis)$ with $|V|=n$ points and distance function $\dis: V\times V \rightarrow \mathbb{Q}_+$, a set of terminals $\Term\subseteq V$ and a root $r\in \Term$, as well as an integer~$k\geq 1$.
-A {\em k-hop Steiner tree} is a tree $T=(V_T,E_T)$ rooted at $r$ that spans all points in~$\Term$ and has a depth of at most~$k$.
-That is, $\Term\subseteq V_T \subseteq V$ and for $v\in V_T$, the number of edges in the $r$-$v$ path in $T$ is at most~$k$.
-The cost of a Steiner tree is the sum of edge costs $\sum_{\{u,v\}\in E_T}\dist{u,v}$, with edge costs given by $\dis$.
-We consider the {\em minimum-cost k-hop Steiner tree problem}~(\kST problem\footnote{For brevity and as homage to the work of Jarník and Kössler~\cite{jarniksteiner}, we use the Czech letter {\v S} to distinguish Steiner trees from spanning trees in M\v ST resp.~MST.}) that asks for a $k$-hop Steiner tree of minimum cost.
-When $\Term = V$, this is equivalent to the {\em minimum-cost k-hop spanning tree (\kMST) problem}.

-The \kST problem is highly relevant for many applications, e.g., in the design of transportation and communication networks, particularly regarding the efficiency and reliability of routing.
-A restriction on the hop distances aims at reducing transmission delays, avoids flooding the network when routing, reduces packet loss and increases reliability by limiting the amplifying effect of link failures.
+When considering the efficiency and reliability of a network, {it is a common} {and natural} requirement that {vertices are not just {simply connected{,} but rather connected with a path that consists of} only few edges}.
+In the literature on network design, this requirement is known as \emph{bounded hop distance}, where \emph{hop} refers to {an edge and \emph{hop distance} to the number of edges on a path}.
+A restriction on hop distances aims at {reducing transmission delays and packet loss}, {avoiding} the flooding of a network when routing, and increasing reliability of networks by limiting the amplifying effect of link failures.
 There exists a multitude of applications; see, e.g., \cite{CarmiCT18,Voss99,BalakrishnanA92,Gouveia1995,DahlGR06,GouveiaSU11,Haenggi2004,Saksena1989}.

+Despite their {practical} relevance, adding hop constraints makes network design problems substantially harder.
+The minimum-cost spanning tree problem, for example, is well-known to be polynomial-time solvable, whereas its hop-constrained variants {do admit constant lower bounds on the approximation ratio~\cite{Guha1999, Alfandari1999} in certain metrics.} {However, network design problems (without hop constraints) often become easier when the underlying metric can be represented as a tree or is somewhat close to a tree such as graphs {with} bounded treewidth.
+In this paper, we investigate whether this is the case also in presence of hop constraints.}

+We now formally define the Steiner tree problem with bounded hop distance.
+Here, we are given a finite metric space $(V,\dis)$ with a set $V$ of $n$ points as well as a distance function $\dis: V\times V \rightarrow \mathbb{Q}_+$, a set of terminals $\Term\subseteq V$, a root $r\in \Term$, and an integer~$k\geq 1$.
+A~{\em k-hop Steiner tree} is {said to be} a tree $\stree=(V_{\stree},E_{\stree})$ rooted at $r$ that spans all points in~$\Term$ and has a depth of at most~$k$.
+That is, $\Term\subseteq V_{\stree} \subseteq V$ and for $v\in V_{\stree}$, the number of edges in the $r$-$v$ path in~$\stree$ is at most~$k$.
+The \emph{cost} of a Steiner tree refers to the sum of its edge costs, $\sum_{\{u,v\}\in E_{\stree}}\dist{u,v}$, with edge costs given by $\dis$.
+We consider the {\em minimum-cost k-hop Steiner tree problem}~(\kST problem\footnote{For brevity and as {an} homage to the work of Jarník and Kössler~\cite{JarnikKoessler,jarniksteiner}, we use the Czech letter {\v S} to distinguish Steiner trees from spanning trees in M\v ST resp.~MST.
+The pronunciation of {\v S} is $\langle\,$sh$\,\rangle$, the same as the German pronunciation of the letter S in Steiner.}) that asks for a $k$-hop Steiner tree of minimum cost.
+When $\Term = V$, this problem is equivalent to the {\em minimum-cost k-hop spanning tree (\kMST) problem}.